 TSNs - Time Sensitive Networks

-The UNH-IOL is actively engaged with members of the TSN industry to address requirements from standards groups such as IEEE 802.1, IETF DetNet and organizations such as the AVnu Alliance, OPEN Alliance, and JasPar.
+We are actively engaged with members of the TSN industry to address requirements from standards groups such as IEEE 802.1, IETF DetNet and organizations such as the AVnu Alliance, OPEN Alliance, and JasPar.
 TSN technology is of special interest to emerging Deterministic Ethernet networks in Automotive and Industrial sectors, including Industry 4.0, IoT, Automotive Advanced Driver Assistance Systems (ADAS) and numerous other emerging applications.
 Not familiar with TSN?
 Refer to the following overview summarizing activities and materials from Michael Johas Teener (IEEE 802.1 TSN Chair), Dr Edward Lee (UC Berkley), and numerous other parties: Time Sensitive Networking Overview

 For more information please contact our lead investigator in this area, Bob Noseworthy.